 To gauge the UV fade rate and colour stabilisation after the first 6 months of your composite decks life, you can place a sample next to your deck that has not been exposed to the elements.
 This should give you a true reflection of the colour difference and how your deck will look for the remainder of its service life.

 As discussed, all first generation decking boards will fade to a lighter colour.
-The rate of fade in the first 6 months is on average a reduction of 30-40% in colour.
+The rate of fade in the first 3-6 months is on average a reduction of 30-40% in colour.
 How aggressive and intense the fading or bleaching will be, depends on the quality of the raw materials used during the manufacturing process.
 Not all composite decking boards are made the same way.
-They may look similar, however by conducting some home testing on the different type of board samples can give you a real insight into the boards quality (link).
+They may look similar, however by conducting some home testing on the different type of board samples can give you a real insight into the boards quality.
 Best home test to perform is boiling the samples for up to 10 hours.

 After the first 3-6 months natural weathering process, the colour fade of the composite decking boards will stabilise, the fade will continue but at a much slower rate.
 In Ultra Decking’s experience, we often advise our customers that the most noticeable change in colour will be in the first 6-12 weeks after this period the composite decking boards will stabilise to there natural lighter colour, but again will continue at a much slower rate.
 Please note when choosing your composite decking colour all colours will lighten so please bare this in mind when making your choose.

 ASK US NOW

 If you are concerned about fading please feel free to make contact for advice and guidance, even if you’re not purchasing from ourselves.
 For additional help, we also have a contact form which you can use to contact us directly.
 We are very responsive.

 Second generation composite decking is often referred to as “capped” or “shielded” Co-Extrusion decking.
 The decking board has a shield or cap covering the entire surface of the decking board which offers added protection against fading and staining with near to no colour changes during its 25-year service life.